Large independent sets in recursive Markov random graphs: Convergence Proofs for the Bernoulli Sequence

 Divide throughout by $\log{n}$ to get

 We argue that the above lower and upper bounds have limit (as $n\to\infty$) equal to 1, and then the squeeze theorem implies that $\E{\YY_{n}}$ converges to $1/\p$.
 It is easy to see the limit of the lower bound because $2/(1+\sqrt{n}) \le 2$, and $\p$, $\pp_{1}$, and $\eta(\pp_{1})$ are all constants.
 Now consider the upper bound.
-This can be written as
+It is sufficient to show the limit of upper bound is at most 1.
+Indeed,